Adaejah Hodge

-athlete from the British Virgin Islands who competes as a sprinter.
+Adaejah Hodge (born 21 March 2006) is a sprinter from the British Virgin Islands.
+She won the 200 metres titles at the 2026 Commonwealth Games, 2026 NCAA Indoor Championships and 2026 NCAA Outdoor Championships, and competed at the 2023 World Athletics Championships and 2024 Olympic Games.

+In March 2026, the Athletics Integrity Unit (AIU) announced that Hodge had served an unannounced doping ban from August 2024 to January 2026.
+Hodge had tested positive for the banned substance GW501516 at the 2024 World U20 Championships in Lima, where she won the gold medal in the 200m and the silver medal in the 100m.
+Although those results were disqualified, the AIU gave Hodge a reduced ban for cooperating with the investigation.
+Hodge's teammate Issam Assinga and coach Gerald Phiri were both sanctioned for offenses involving the same substance.

 Early life

 From Douglasville, Georgia, Hodge attended school at Montverde Academy.
 In 2022, she was named the Georgia High Schools Association Track and Field Athlete of the Year.
 In November 2023, she signed a letter of intent to run for the University of Georgia.

 Career

-2022

-In April 2022, she won the girls’ Under-17 100m, 200m and long jump at the Carifta Games in Jamaica.

-2023

-She ran a U20 world record of 22.33 seconds for the 200m at the High School Championships in Boston, Massachusetts in March 2023.
+2022-23: World Championship debut

+In April 2022, Hodge won the girls’ Under-17 100m, 200m and long jump at the Carifta Games in Jamaica.
+While attending Montverde Academy in Florida under coach Gerald Phiri, she ran an indoor U20 world record time of 22.33 seconds for the 200m at the New Balance Nationals Indoor in Boston, Massachusetts in March 2023, surpassing the time of 22.40 set in 2008 by Bianca Knight.
+The time broke the US girls' high school indoor 200m record by more than half a second, and placed her second on the all-time high school all-conditions list, behind Allyson Felix.
+The race came ten days before her seventeenth birthday.

 In April 2023, she set a new national junior record for the 100 metres, running 11.12 seconds.
 Shortly after, in that same month, she lowered it again, running 11.11 seconds in Lubbock, Texas.
+In June, she broke the British Virgin Islands senior national record in the 200 metres in Montverde, Florida.
+Her time of 22.60 seconds broke the previous best of 22.98 seconds held by Tahesia Harrigan-Scott since 2007.

 Selected for the 200 metres at the 2023 World Athletics Championships in Budapest in August 2023, she ran a time of 22.82 seconds and qualified for the semi-finals.
 She became only the third-ever women athlete from the British Virgin Islands to achieve this feat.